Cray-HPE/docs-csm/install/bootstrap_livecd_usb.md

 # Bootstrap PIT Node from LiveCD USB

-The Pre-Install Toolkit (PIT) node needs to be bootstraped from the LiveCD.
+The Pre-Install Toolkit (PIT) node needs to be bootstrapped from the LiveCD.
 There are two media available to bootstrap the PIT node--the RemoteISO or a bootable USB device.
 This procedure describes using the USB device.
 If not using the USB device, see [Bootstrap Pit Node from LiveCD Remote ISO](bootstrap_livecd_remote_iso.md).